fwextensions/QuicKey/docs/chrome-store-description.md

 If you use the handy extension "The Great Suspender", then suspended tabs will have a faded icon in the list, and the original URL is shown (not that long one that you see in the location bar).

 Press shift+enter to switch to a tab and unsuspend it in one go.
 Or shift-click it with the mouse.

+★ Close tabs

+You can quickly close the selected tab by pressing ctrl-W (cmd-W on macOS).
+So you could type "docg" to match all of your Google Docs tabs and then quickly close each one.

+★ Incognito mode

+By default, Chrome extensions are not enabled in incognito mode.
+If you want to use QuicKey to switch to incognito tabs as well as normal ones, go to Settings > Extensions, scroll down to QuicKey, and check the "Allow in incognito" option.

 ★ Privacy